Architecture

 Runtime bundling (the production path)

-After step 5, the framework knows the exact set of CSS files and client scripts the
+Once the view has rendered, the framework knows the exact set of CSS files and client

-response needs.
-It runs bundleScripts(mappedScripts, root, distClientDir) and
+bundleScripts(mappedScripts, root, distClientDir) and bundleCss(...) to merge those

 If the page registered no client scripts, the script tag is simply absent.
 0 KB JS for fully static pages is the default, not a special case.